 EXTERNAL specifies that the function is a seperate machine code subroutine which resides at the address given by the integer constant following the EXTERNAL symbol (see appendix E).
-CODE specifies that the function is listed in Z-80 machine code, directly following the CODE symbol (see appendix E).
-In the case of EXTERNAL or CODE functions the declaration part as well as the statement part is empty.
+CODE specifies that the function is listed in Z-80 machine code, directly following the CODE symbol.
+In the case of EXTERNAL and CODE functions the declaration part as well as the statement part is empty.